ba-st/Ansible/docs/WorkerQueue.md

 	applying: [ :messageReceived | messageReceived inspect ].
 ````

+We encourage you to read the RabbitMQ excelent documentation.

+## Spawning consumers
 The last collaboration spawns a ~minion~ consumer by addding to the end of the script:

 ````Smalltalk